Chart Color Schemes

 White Rock features high concentrations of group households, with a higher-than-average median household size

-Family households account for 69.1% of all households, including 24.6% couples with children, 25.2% couples without children, and 16.8% single parent families.
-Non-family households make up the remaining 30.9%, consisting of 27.1% lone person households and 4.0% group households.
-The median household size is 2.6 people, which is larger than the Rest of Qld average of 2.4.
+Family households constitute 69.1% of all households, including 24.6% couples with children, 25.2% couples without children, and 16.8% single parent families.
+Non-family households comprise the remaining 30.9%, with lone person households at 27.1% and group households at 4.0%.
+The median household size is 2.6 people, larger than the Rest of Qld average of 2.4.

 Frequently Asked Questions - Households